vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic1](images/drag-bname-to-filter.png)

-   Then configure the filter to include all countries apart from JPN and USA.
+   Then configure the filter to include all countries apart from `JPN` and `USA`.
 You see how the chart now contains only the 6 remaining teams.

    ![pic1](images/configure-filter.png)